walterdejong/synctool/doc/chapter3.md

 The nodename itself can also be used as a group to indicate that a file belongs to that node.

-Under the synctool root there are two very important directories:
+Under the synctool root there are these interesting directories:

 * `/opt/synctool/var/overlay/`
 * `/opt/synctool/var/delete/`
+* `/opt/synctool/var/purge/`

 This is referred to as 'the repository'.